Shane-Anthony/frameworks_and_languages_module/server/README.md

 Server
 ======

-To run the server we must use the terminal to input the following commands:
+To run the server within its container we must use the terminal to input the following commands:

 First make sure we are in the correct directory
 ```